Rita Ora Stuns In Black Lingerie For Steamy Behind-The-Scenes Peek Of Her New Video

 "She is looking so gorgeous and fresh!" a commenter wrote, adding a series of heart emoji.

-“absolute beauty,” added another, punctuating the comment with fire emoji.
+"Absolute beauty," another added, punctuating the comment with fire emoji.